256B.0924 Targeted case management services for vulnerable adults and persons with developmental disabilities.

 (g) The commissioner shall set aside five percent of the federal funds received under this section for use in reimbursing the state for costs of developing and implementing this section.

-(h) Notwithstanding section 256.025, subdivision 2, payments to counties for targeted case management expenditures under this section shall only be made from federal earnings from services provided under this section.
+(h) Payments to counties for targeted case management expenditures under this section shall only be made from federal earnings from services provided under this section.
 Payments to contracted vendors shall include both the federal earnings and the county share.

 (i) Notwithstanding section 256B.041, county payments for the cost of case management services provided by county staff shall not be made to the state treasurer.
 For the purposes of targeted case management services provided by county staff under this section, the centralized disbursement of payments to counties under section 256B.041 consists only of federal earnings from services provided under this section.